stanza image of urban generation.

-This artwork works in real time.
-It has been online and working since 2004.
-It is also available as a software and installation for exhibition purposes.
+This artwork works in real time and has been online and working since 2004.
+It is also available as a software and as an installation for exhibition purposes.

 Exhibition

 Multiple CCTV cameras are accessed randomly in real time to make this urban tapestry.
 What you see is an evolving, generative artwork.
 These images are from taken from the city of London, and they happen as you see them, in real time.
 The observed real time surveillance society is re worked into a series of grids.
-Here the image are remediated into what you see, which is this online artwork that looks like a filmic experience.
-However its not a film its a real time experience of the city from multiple perspectives.
+Here the image are remediated into what you see, which is this online artwork that looks like a filmic experience but is in fact a new aesthetic experience.
+Its not a film, its a real time experience of the city from multiple perspectives.

 Touring This work is available for sale and for exhibitions.
-What can be exhibited is both the screen based online version and the installation version shown below.
+What can be exhibited is both the screen based online version and the installation version as shown below in the images.

 ONLINE NETWORKED ARTWORK ................
 OFFLINE INSTALLATION OF LIVE DATA SEE VIDEO